atk4/data/docs/persistence.rst

 .. todo:: this section might need cleanup

-There are 4 date formats supported:
+There are 3 datetime formats supported:

--  ts (or timestamp): Stores in database using UTC.
-Defaults into unix timestamp (int) in PHP.
 -  date: Converts into YYYY-MM-DD using UTC timezone for SQL.
 Defaults to DateTime() class in PHP, but supports string input (parsed as date in a current timezone) or unix timestamp.